alvz2001/sidekiq/sideqik/README.md

 # Sidekiq

 ## What is Sidekiq?
-Sidekiq is a framework that may be installed with a a simple addition to your Rails Gemfile:
+Sidekiq is a framework that may be installed with a simple addition to your Rails Gemfile:

 ```gem 'sidekiq'
 ```